-The story is set during the 16th Century when Mary Stuart became Queen of France at 16, was widowed two years later, and returned to her native Scotland to reclaim her throne — while Scotland and England fall under the rule of Elizabeth I.
+The story is set during the 16th Century when Mary Stuart became Queen of France at 16, was widowed two years later, and returned to her native Scotland to reclaim her throne.

 Hal Wallis produced “Mary, Queen of Scots” in 1971 for Universal with Vanessa Redgrave and Glenda Jackson in the leads.
-Redgrave received an Academy Award nomination for best actress in a leading role and the film took noms for best art direction-set decoration, best costume design, best music, original dramatic score, and best sound.
+Redgrave received an Academy Award nomination for lead actress in a leading role and the film took noms for art direction-set decoration, costume design, music, original dramatic score and sound.